 The Room is shockingly bad, but at its core, it’s a story that is easy to understand: man loves fiance and has best friend; fiance seduces best friend; best friend betrays man by having affair with fiance, fiance leaves man, man kills himself with the gun he took off his ward’s loan shark.
 Simple.
 The movie sucks, there’s no question about that, but The Room weaves a weird hypnotic spell and you won’t be able to look away!

-I guess it’s more fun to watch cars crash into each other then to pass them after the wreck has already happened.
+I guess it’s more fun to watch cars crash into each other than to pass them after the wreck has already happened.

 More Movies So Bad They’re Good at creativejamie.com/tag/movies-so-bad-theyre-good/

-Posted on November 29, 2011, in movie reviews and tagged bad movies, movie reviews, movies so bad they're good, the room movie review, the worst movies ever, Tommy Wiseau.
+Posted on November 29, 2011, in movie reviews and tagged bad movies, movie reviews, movies so bad they're good, oh hai, the room movie review, the worst movies ever, Tommy Wiseau.
 Bookmark the permalink.
 6 Comments.